dlcastillop/final-countdown-js/README.md

 - `min` (number): the initial value of the counter.
 - `max`(number): the final value of the counter.
 It has to be greater than `min`.
 - `options`(optional object): the options for the counter.
-  - `startPaused` (optional boolean): a boolean flag that determines whether the counter should start in a paused state.
+  - `startPaused` (optional boolean): determines whether the counter should start in a paused state.
 Defaults to false.
   - `onFinish` (optional function): a function that will be called when the counter reaches the final value.

 It returns an object with the following props: